Zinc in biology: Other proteins

 Zinc serves a purely structural role in zinc fingers, twists and clusters.
 Zinc fingers form parts of some transcription factors, which are proteins that recognize DNA base sequences during the replication and transcription of DNA.
 Each of the nine or ten Zn^{2+} ions in a zinc finger helps maintain the finger's structure by coordinately binding to four amino acids in the transcription factor.

 In blood plasma, zinc is bound to and transported by albumin (60%, low-affinity) and transferrin (10%).
 Because transferrin also transports iron, excessive iron reduces zinc absorption, and vice versa.
 A similar antagonism exists with copper.
 The concentration of zinc in blood plasma stays relatively constant regardless of zinc intake.
-Cells in the salivary gland, prostate, immune system, and intestine use zinc signaling to communicate with other cells.
+Cells in the salivary gland, prostate, immune system, and intestine use zinc for cell signaling, to communicate with other cells.

 Zinc may be held in metallothionein reserves within microorganisms or in the intestines or liver of animals.
 Metallothionein in intestinal cells is capable of adjusting absorption of zinc by 15–40%.
 However, inadequate or excessive zinc intake can be harmful; excess zinc particularly impairs copper absorption because metallothionein absorbs both metals.

 The human dopamine transporter contains a high affinity extracellular zinc binding site which, upon zinc binding, inhibits dopamine reuptake and amplifies amphetamine-induced dopamine efflux in vitro.
 The human serotonin transporter and norepinephrine transporter do not contain zinc binding sites.
 Some EF-hand calcium binding proteins such as S100 or NCS-1 are also able to bind zinc ions.